sgotzler/ENGL-257/_posts/2023-01-09-video-essays.markdown

 ##### **Rough Cut Editing Workshop**

 Our second editing workshop will take place on Tuesday, April 25th.
 Students should come to this session with their complete rough cuts assembled and submitted via canvas.
-In-class, students will work in small groups to view eachother's essays and offer peer review feedback for revision and further editing.
+In class, students will work in small groups to view each other's essays and offer peer review feedback for revision and further editing.

 **In this session students will:**
 - share progress with their peers, and view peer rough cuts.